giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

 > Swagger is very popular nowadays, but if you never see it in action, take a look on [Marvel API](https://developer.marvel.com/docs) that use Swagger and Swagger UI.

 # Other conventions and good pratices
-To keep our lifes as developers easier is good define some conventions of how our web api REST will behave, the best effort I know in this field is the very good **Apigee e-books**.
+To keep our lifes as developers easier is good to define some conventions of how our web api REST will behave, the best effort I know in this field are the very good **Apigee e-books**.
 The e-books are not an attempt to create a bible or a mantra about how to design your api, but rather a collection of conventions observed in large web REST apis, like Twitter, Facebook, Linkedin, Google, etc.

 > Most of the good pratices that I used, tested and mentioned in this post I learned from my experience and Apigee books.